vamshimedisetty/R-Pogramming/README.md

-# Basic-R-Pogramming
+# R-Pogramming
-This is a beginning to the 'R' programming
+All my 'R' codes are placed in this repository.